Skip to Main Content

 • Lesbian - Refers to a woman who is emotionally, romantically and/or physically attracted to other women

-• Gay - A term used to describe people who are emotionally, romantically and/or physically attracted to other men
+• Gay - A term used to describe people who are emotionally, romantically and/or physically attracted to the same gender.
+This term is often specifically used to describe men who are emotionally, romantically and/or physically attracted to other men

-• Bisexual - The term refers to a person who acknowledges in themselves the potential to be attracted - romantically, emotionally, and/or sexually - to people of more than one gender
+• Bisexual - The term refers to a person who is romantically, emotionally, and/or physically attracted to people of more than one gender

 • Transgender - Often shortened to trans.
 A term describing a person's gender identity that does not necessarily match their assigned sex at birth.
 This word is also used as an umbrella term to describe groups of people who transcend conventional expectations of gender identity or expression